Freedom-Reserve/FreedomReserveNFT/README.md

 # FreedomReserveNFT

 ## To Deploy
-For Production:  isProduction to 1
-Else: Set isProduction = 0
+set config file: contractPair = 4

-$ yarn deploy
+$ yarn run deploy
-then push
+Then push

 contractPair inside the config file is needed to specify which smart contract to use: 0 for dev or 1 for production smart contract